isabella232/media-analytics.en-1/help/media-collection-api/mc-api-ref/mc-api-req-params.md

 ### visitor.marketingCloudOrgId

-In addition to being necessary for MCID generation when that is not provided, this parameter is also used as the value for the publisher ID (based on which Media Analytics performs [federation rule matching](../../federated-analytics.md)).
+In addition to being necessary for MCID generation when that is not provided, this parameter is also used as the value for the publisher ID (based on which Media Analytics performs [federation rule matching.](../../federated-analytics.md))

 ### Analytics Legacy User ID (aid) and Declared User IDs (customerIDs)

+* **analytics.aid:**

-* **analytics.aid**: The value of this key must be a string that represents the Analytics Legacy User ID
+   The value of this key must be a string that represents the Analytics Legacy User ID
+* **visitor.customerIDs:**

-* **visitor.customerIDs**: The value of this key must be an object of the following format:
+   The value of this key must be an object of the following format:

    ```js
    "<<insert your ID name here>>": {